 Is it worth being a dental assistant?

 Dental assisting can be an exciting career path if you have an interest in oral health care.
 Ultimately, the decision lies with you on whether a dental assistant certificate is worth it or not.
-According to records from the BLS, employment of dental assistants is projected to grow 7% from 2019 to 2029, which is much faster than the average for all occupations.
+According to records from the BLS, employment of dental assistants is projected to grow 11% from 2020 to 2030, which is much faster than the average for all occupations.5

 How much is dental assistant school?